semacu/training/20180223_ORCID_Chemistry_Cambridge/README.md

     - **CrossRef** Metadata Search - allow CrossRef as a trusted organisation to change your profile, browse through the publications and click on the `ADD TO ORCID` icons.
     - **DataCite** - on the `ORCID Search and Link` section click on `search`, browse through your works and click on the `Add to ORCID record` icons.
     - **Europe PubMed Central** - browse through your publications and select them, then go to the top of the page and click on `Continue`.
 Review the publications to be added and click on `Send to ORCID`.
-    - :speech_balloon: Explore other databases and discuss with the person sitting next to you
+    - :speech_balloon: Explore other databases and talk about them with your discussion partner
   - To manually edit your `Works`:
     - Click on the `Make a copy and edit` button under each work and include any missing information or identifiers.
     - Hover over `+ Add works` and click on `+ Add manually` to include any of your works that haven't been found by any of the database searchers above.

-5. :speech_balloon: Discuss the developments of your ORCID record with the person sitting next to you, visualise your record by clicking on `View public version` or `Public record print view` (left side of the page) and rejoice! :sunglasses:
+5. :speech_balloon: Discuss the developments of your ORCID record with your discussion partner, visualise your record by clicking on `View public version` or `Public record print view` (left side of the page) and rejoice! :sunglasses:

 ## Questions?

-Email Sergio (sermarcue@gmail.com) or Clair (cmc32@cam.ac.uk).
-We are here to help.
+For help, email Sergio (sermarcue@gmail.com) or Clair (cmc32@cam.ac.uk).

 ## References

-I obtained various parts of this tutorial from the following references:
+I obtained the various parts of this tutorial from the following references:

 ORCID materials: